Building Your Individual

-Verto semesters help students gain confidence and global perspective to achieve their goals.
-That starts with ensuring 100% of students have a four-year college plan that inspires and aligns with their aspirations.
+Verto semesters help students gain the confidence and clarity to achieve their goals.
+That starts with ensuring that 100% of Verto students have a four-year college plan that inspires and aligns with their aspirations.

-How can the Verto College Counselor help you?
+How can Verto

 “Liz is such a phenomenal advisor with so much to offer us, as students.
 She never fails to answer any of my questions and honestly is willing to help in any way possible.
 She has made my Verto experience extremely rewarding thus far!”Cole N.Spring 2021 South Pacific Student

 “Liz along with other members of the Verto team have provided me with all the materials I may need to get all my credit to transfer to UMD.
 Not only did Liz get in contact with UMD but she was my advocate and I immensely appreciate it.
 If the credits wouldn't have transferred I would unfortunately make the decision to opt out of Hawaii so I am very excited that everything worked out.”Amelia K.Global Impact Year 2020-2021

 “Liz has been incredibly supportive of me during the process of writing my college essay.
 She gives great feedback and has the ability to give suggestions of how to improve my writing that I would not have considered on my own.
 She is a stellar counselor and I have greatly enjoyed working with her!”Holly S.Fall Hybrid 2020 Student

 Our college counseling team is eager to support you in any way we can.
 We’ve compiled tons of student FAQ’s and useful resources to help you with your application process.